 Enhanced Prompt Corrective Action.
 The Federal Deposit Insurance Corporation Improvement Act of 1991 implemented PCA.
 Like many so-called “structured early intervention and resolution (SEIR)” regimes, PCA works by requiring supervisors to take prespecified actions against a bank as its capital falls below certain levels.
 A bank whose capital declines below a given level, for example, would have its ability to pay dividends constrained.
 In the extreme, chartering authorities will close banks whose capital levels fall below the lowest established trigger and who cannot raise additional capital.

 Communication.
-The first two pillars of SFS seek to focus supervision and to increase market discipline.
+The first two pillars of SFS seek to increase market discipline by reducing the motivation of policymakers to protect uninsured creditors.
 But creditors will not know about efforts to limit spillovers, and will not change their expectations of support, absent explicit communication by policymakers about these activities.
 What form might that communication take?

 In general, we have suggested that this communication possess several attributes.
 First, it should be released routinely, like the semi-annual Humphrey-Hawkins testimony, so that interested parties can rely on it.
 Second, it should disclose information on stability related activity at an early stage, even if it is work in progress.
 Such a strategy would provide creditors with a richer sense of the changes underway.
 Finally, we think the communication should explicitly link the activity underway to the goal of reducing spillovers, thus raising the feasibility and prudence of putting creditors at greater risk of loss.